rtrivgreg/aws-test-harness/README.md

 # AWS Config Rule Test Harness
-Framework for systematically validating AWS Config **managed rules** (and later full conformance packs) using a minimal, Terraform-provisioned resource that can be programmatically toggled between COMPLIANT and NON_COMPLIANT states.
+A Framework for systematically validating AWS Config **managed rules** (and later full conformance packs) using a minimal, Terraform-provisioned resource that can be programmatically toggled between COMPLIANT and NON_COMPLIANT states.

 ## Design Principles